 Sunday, August 13 matinée at 3 pm

-Chloe’s most memorable engagements include a Vivaldi women’s tour led by the inspirational Monica Huggett, as well as two recent trips to France for collaborations with William Christie and Les Arts Florissants.
-In the summer of 2019, Chloe performed across Scandinavia with Yale’s Schola Cantorum and served as concertmaster of Juilliardfor several sold-out productions of Purcell’s Dido and Aeneas, directed by Avi Stein in London’s Holland Park and the Royal Opera in the Palace of Versailles.
+Chloe's most memorable engagements include a 2017 Vivaldi women's tour led by the inspirational Monica Huggett, as well as several collaborations with William Christie and Les Arts Florissants.
+In the summer of 2019, Chloe performed across Scandinavia with Yale's Schola Cantorum and served as concertmaster of Juilliard415 for sold-out productions of Purcell's Dido and Aeneas, directed by Avi Stein in London's Holland Park and the Versailles Royal Opera.

 Dutch cellist Christina Mahler immigrated to Canada in 1981 to serve as principal cellist of the Tafelmusik Orchestra, a position she held until June of 2019.
 Reviews often praise her rich sound, energetic playing, and insightful musicianship.
 Christina has played and recorded numerous concertos with Tafelmusik, including works by Boccherini, Haydn, Vivaldi, CPE Bach, and Leonardo Leo.
 She is very fortunate to own a beautiful baroque cello made by José Contreras, the “Stradivarius” of Spain.
 Christina is a very devoted and gifted teacher, and students have come from around the world to study with her, not only through the Tafelmusik Summer and Winter Institutes, but also at the University of Toronto and in her private studio.
 After 38 years as principal cellist of Tafelmusik, Christina has moved to Victoria where she is focusing on chamber music, teaching and pursuing her hobbies, such as pottery.